 2. Nine term hours in urban ministry courses.

-C. Nine term hours in unrestricted electives.
+C. Twelve term hours in unrestricted electives.
 Those seeking ordination as deacon in the United Methodist Church will also need to take Worship (three term hours), United Methodist Studies (six term hours) and Evangelism (three term hours), leaving no hours unrestricted.

 IV.
 Twenty-seven term hours in theology and social justice track requirements: